Our perspective on CDL vs Non CDL

 If you think that the above situation is exaggerated, think again.
 Every driver we’ve ever worked with that was Non CDL had the above situation happen to them.

 It’s nothing but trouble to try and run a 3 car hauler without a CDL.
 The situation up above also WILL NOT HAPPEN if you have a CDL.
-The Highway Patrol and DOT respect driers that took the time to become professionals.
+The Highway Patrol and DOT respect drivers that took the time to get their CDL.
 We also side with the DOT and prefer only CDL drivers if they are hauling 3 or more cars.

 What about a 2 car hauler?